darrenjw/FPNEM-2020-05/basics/docs/Compartmental.md

 ## Flattening the curve

-There are different ways to parametrise the SIR model, but the way we have done it, our basic reproduction number is
+There are different ways to parameterise the SIR model, but the way we have done it, our basic reproduction number is
 $$
 R_0 = \frac{\beta N}{\gamma}
 $$